 Getting to San Francisco the old-fashioned way

-Before there ever was a Golden Gate Bridge or a Bay Bridge, people who wanted to cross the Bay did it by boat.
-At their peak, ferries carried over 46 million passengers a year.
+Before there ever was BART or a Bay Bridge, people who wanted to cross the Bay did it by boat.
+At their peak, ferries carried over 46 million passengers.
+In a year.

 “The Bay Area used to be built around ferries,” said Tony Bruzzone, a transportation planner who specializes in public transit for ARUP, a design firm with offices in San Francisco.
 “It was set up as an integrated system with trains.
 Piedmont and Broadway in Oakland and even Berkeley all had trains that came in and folded in where the Bay Bridge is now onto big ferry boats, and then everybody would come across on the ferry.
 The reason that the bridge was built in the 1930s was that people got tired of that.
 They wanted direct access.”

 On a calm Tuesday afternoon on the docks of San Francisco’s Ferry Building, a group of second graders giggle and jostle each other, excited to get on board the ferry to Alameda.